fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 ## Providing a Credential Challenge {#serve-credentials}

-In response to a client instance’s grant request, if the AS determines that it has one or more registered SPC credentials of the end user, the AS responds with an `spc` field in the `interact` object.
+In response to a client instance's grant request, if the AS determines that it has one or more registered SPC credentials of the end user, the AS responds with an `spc` field in the `interact` object.

 The AS determines the end user using the `user` property from the grant request.
 The `user` property should have the required information such as email addresses, usernames, etc. for determining the end user, see {{Section 2.4 of GNAP}}.
 If the `user` property is not included in the request, it is not possible for the AS to determine the credentials for the end user.